SqueezyDough/css-to-the-rescue-1920/README.md

 ![bbb189f535ffbdf31d260b18858d923b](https://user-images.githubusercontent.com/33430653/81548755-12df2e00-937e-11ea-9667-be4b677cbfa2.png)

 #### Menu
 The user can select one of the four different menu's here.
-I've included some glitcht effects to illustrate this terminal is quite stable.
+I've included some glitchy effects to illustrate this terminal is quite stable.
+The menu items are dark and unreadable from the start, but become readable on hover.

 ![6713e13668bebc24e65c3d4eca178b23](https://user-images.githubusercontent.com/33430653/81550446-88e49480-9380-11ea-8d25-d5cd394e9add.png)